Kutchi Memon: Kutchi Memon Masjid, Mangalore

-The Kutchi Memon Masjid, Mangalore (also known locally as the Katchi Palli) is located opposite the famous Bombay Lucky Restaurant in Mangalore.
+The Kutchi Memon Masjid, Mangalore (also known locally as the Katchi Palli) at Dr Siraj Dokadia Road is a religious centre located opposite the famous Bombay Lucky Restaurant in Mangalore.
 It was built in 1839 by Kutchi Memon spice traders from Gujarat.
 In 1930, this mosque was the first to get electric supply and the fourth to get electrified in Mangalore, during the British rule.
 It was also the first to use loudspeakers to call for Azan, and the first in Mangalore where the Friday sermon was delivered in Urdu.